-Before sending the data to the IEA DPC for further processing, national centers carried out mandatory validation and verification steps on all entered data and undertook corrections as necessary.
+Before sending the data to IEA Hamburg for further processing, national centers carried out mandatory validation and verification steps on all entered data and undertook corrections as necessary.

-While the questionnaire data were being entered, the data manager or other staff at each national center used the information from the Teacher Tracking Forms to verify the completeness of the materials.
-Student participation information (e.g., whether a student participated in the assessment or was absent) was entered via WinW3S.
+While the questionnaire data were being entered, the data manager or other staff at each national center used the information from the Tracking Forms to verify the completeness of the materials.
+Student participation information (e.g., whether a student participated in the assessment or was absent) was entered or imported into WinW3S.

 The validation process was supported by an option in WinW3S to generate an inconsistency report.
-This report listed all of the types of discrepancies between variables recorded during the within-school sampling and test administration process and made it possible to cross-check these data against data entered in the DME, the database for online respondents, and the uploaded student data on the central international server.

-Data managers were requested to resolve such issues before final data submission to the IEA DPC.
-If inconsistencies remained or the national center could not solve them, the DPC asked the center to provide documentation on these problems.
+This report listed all of the types of discrepancies between variables recorded during the within-school sampling and test administration processes and made it possible to cross-check these data against data entered in the DME, the database for online respondents, and the uploaded student data on the central international server.
+When inconsistencies were identified, data managers were instructed to resolve the issue before final data submission to IEA Hamburg.
+If inconsistencies remained or the national center could not solve them, IEA Hamburg asked the center to provide documentation on these problems.

-As well as submitting the validated data to the IEA DPC, NRCs also provided extensive documentation.
-In addition to documentation on inconsistencies, national centers submitted hard copies or electronic scans of all original student and Teacher Tracking Forms, Student-Teacher Linkage Forms, and when applicable a report on data-capture activities collected as part of the online Survey Activities Questionnaire.
+Upon submitting the validated data to IEA Hamburg, NRCs also provided extensive documentation including hard copies or electronic scans of all original Student and Teacher Tracking Forms, Student Listing Forms, and when applicable, a report on procedural activities collected as part of the online Survey Activities Questionnaire (see Chapter 6).